 [Buy our Grand Auditorium- model] [ Customize your Grand Auditorium-model]

 The Dreadnought is one of the oldest and most widely produced steel-string acoustic guitars.
 The dreadnought was first invented by CF Martin of Martin Guitars in 1916.
 The dreadnought model has a squarer shoulder and wider waist compared to the other models.
 Due to the wider waist, the upper wood section is wider compared to Grand Auditorium.
 This makes the dreadnought model more robust for a heavy strumming style and a little less graceful for a fingerpicking style.
 Our dreadnought model has a wide side measurement, 11 cm at the neck side and 12.5 cm at the tail side.
 This gives more volume acoustically.
 Thanks to the Adirondack spruce we use as our standard top, the tonal balance* is still clear, even though the dreadnought produces a high sound volume.
 The dreadnought models have been selected by, among others, the following guitarists: Boudewijn de Groot, Laura Beekman.

 [Buy our Dreadnought- model] [ Customize your Dreadnought-model]

 Dreadnought Slope Shoulder-model

-Many guitarists that visited our showroom and tried the Jumbo model noticed that the lower (bass) tone is amplified profoundly compared to the other models, but when you concentrate on the higher (treble) note, you will also hear the strong sparkling tones compared to other guitar models.
-The balance between low, mid, and high is amazing.
+Many guitarists who visited our showroom and tried the Jumbo model noticed that the lower (bass) tone sounds a bit heavier compared to the other models.
+But when you focus on the higher (treble) note, you also hear beautiful sparkling tones.
+The balance between low, mid and high is amazing.